nyabkun/qq-shell-color/README.md

 **qq-shell-color** is a Kotlin library that can color your console output.

-- Just copy and paste 🟦 Single-File version [QShColor.kt](src-single/QShColor.kt) into your project.- Or you can use 🟩 Split-File Jar version.
+- Just copy and paste 🟦 Single-File version [QShColor.kt](src-single/QShColor.kt) into your project.
+- Or you can use 🟩 Split-File Jar version.
 See [Maven Dependency Section](#-split-file-jar-version-maven-dependency).
 - Feel free to fork or copy to your own codebase.

 ## Example